 Investments in equity instruments that are not held for trading are eligible for an irrevocable election at inception to be measured at Fair Value through Other Comprehensive Income ("FVTOCI").
 Subsequent movements in fair value are recognised in other comprehensive income and are never reclassified to profit or loss.
 Dividends from these investments continue to be recorded as other income within the profit or loss unless the dividend clearly represents return of capital.
-This category includes unlisted equity securities - Australian Settlements Ltd - that were previously classified as 'available for sale' under AASB 139.
+This category includes unlisted equity securities - Australian Settlements Ltd.

-(g) Receivables due from other financial institutions (FI's)
+(g) Receivables due from Government and financial institutions (FI's)

-Receivables due from other financial institutions are financial assets held within a business model whose objective is to hold assets to collect contractual cash flows and the contractual terms of the financial asset give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+Receivables due from Government and financial institutions are financial assets held within a business model whose objective is to hold assets to collect contractual cash flows and the contractual terms of the financial asset give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.